What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 (“The Italians are happy“)

-These sentences don’t address a specific group of cats or hippos or Italian people, but all cats and hippos and Italian people as a general class.
+These sentences don’t refer to a specific group of cats or hippos or Italian people, but to all cats and hippos and Italian people as a general class.

 Italian definite articles and possessives

-Another BIG difference between the two languages is that Italian possessive adjectives and pronouns need to be preceded by an article.
+Another BIG difference between the two languages is that Italian possessives and pronouns must be preceded by an article.
 This is unheard of in English.

 Il mio cane è carino.